Braised Chicken Thighs (Best Pan Sauce!)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Golden braised chicken thighs in a bright lemon-and-olive sauce, cooked until fall-apart tender.
+Golden Braised Chicken Thighs in a bright lemon-and-olive sauce, cooked until fall-apart tender.
 Simple ingredients, classic Italian technique, and a pan sauce so good you’ll want to spoon it over everything.

 Serve with Creamy Parmesan Rice and Honey Glazed Carrots.
 You’ll love my Baked Chicken and Vegetables, and Baked Chicken and Potatoes.